OlvynChuru/Improved-Heart-Of-Fury-Mode/BetterHOF/BetterHOFReadme.txt

 The Kensai Kai ability now lasts a number of seconds equal to the character's Wisdom.
 Also, Kensai can now wear bracers and gauntlets.
 Their bonuses to hit and damage rolls keep increasing up to level 48.

-Barbarians now keep rolls their full d12 for HP each level even after level 9.
+Barbarians now keep rolling their full d12 for HP each level even after level 9.
 Starting at level 31, their Hit Die changes to a d20, though they don't gain Hit Points retroactively from this.

 The Dwarven Defender Defensive Stance ability now only lasts 4 rounds and reduces movement speed by 80%.
 It still gives +50% physical damage resistance, so it should still be useful.

 Rangers and Paladins now learn spells faster.
-They get their first 1st-level spell slot at level 2, and they gain access a higher spell level every 3 levels thereafter (2nd-level spells at level 5, 3rd-level spells at level 8, 4th-level spells at level 11, 5th-level spells at level 4, and 6th-level spells at level 17).
+They get their first 1st-level spell slot at level 2, and they gain access to a higher spell level every 3 levels thereafter (2nd-level spells at level 5, 3rd-level spells at level 8, 4th-level spells at level 11, 5th-level spells at level 4, and 6th-level spells at level 17).

 All spellcasters (Mages, Sorcerers, Bards, Clerics, Druids, Rangers, Paladins) now continue to gain spell slots each level all the way up to level 50.